csc301-2023-fall/project-24-ontario-parks-T/deliverables/D1/planning.md

 **Your partner cannot ask you to sign any legal agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

 Briefly describe which option you have agreed to.
 ----
+On the initial project proposal, it has mentioined that students can publish source code (e.g., on GitHub), design, and the software.
+We have emailed our partner for reconfirmation, but have not yet received a reply as of the day we submit our D1.
+We will update once we get a response.

 ## Teamwork Details